sillsdev/flathub/README.md

 host: flatpak run --devel --env=FW_DEBUG=true --command=bash  org.sil.FieldWorks
 ```

-Create file in flatpak of ~/.gdbinit containing:
+Create file in flatpak of ~/.gdbinit containing: (Ok this may not at all be necessary)
 ```
 handle SIGXCPU SIG33 SIG35 SIG36 SIG37 SIG38 SIGPWR SIG38 nostop noprint